sjswitzer/SchemeJS/notes.md

 It even has notations fof array and object literals.
 Every JavaScript operator and global symbol is available in SchemeJS.
-Cons cells are JavaScript-iterables but internally I generally avoid iterating them because "while (is_cons(obj)) ..." is a lot faster.
+Cons cells are JavaScript-iterables but internally I generally avoid iterating them because "while (isCons(obj)) ..." is a lot faster.
 But you _can_ iterate over them using "for (let obj of list) ...".
 SchemeJS does _not_ see iterables as Cons cells by default.
 That would be too slow.
 But it can create a "list-view" wrapper which lazily invokes the iterator every time